Gaudiya Vaishnavism

 Its theological basis is primarily that of the Bhagavad Gita and Bhagavata Purana (known within the tradition as the Srimad Bhagavatam), as interpreted by early followers of Chaitanya, such as Sanatana Goswami, Rupa Goswami, Jiva Goswami, Gopala Bhatta Goswami and others.

 The focus of Gaudiya Vaishnavism is the devotional worship (known as bhakti yoga) of Radha and Krishna, and their many divine incarnations as the supreme forms of God, Svayam Bhagavan.
 Most popularly, this worship takes the form of singing Radha and Krishna's holy names, such as "Hare", "Krishna" and "Rama", most commonly in the form of the Hare Krishna (mantra), also known as kirtan and dancing along with it.

-Gaudiya Vaishnavism is the spiritual and philosophical foundation of the well-known International Society for Krishna Consciousness, "Hare Krishna Movement".
+In the late 19th and early 20th centuries, Bengal became the center of a Hindu religious awakening and Gaudiya Vaishnavism influenced or served as the basis for some of its new religious movements, such as the Gaudiya Math, from which institutions with international projection were derived, such as the Gaudiya Mission and the well-known International Society for Krishna Consciousness, more often called the "Hare Krishna Movement".
+Ferdinando Sardella estimates there are about 30 to 50 million adherents of Gaudiya Vaishnavism, concentrated mostly in the regions of Orissa, Manipur, West Bengal and Bangladesh.

 Philosophical concepts

 Living beings

-According to Gaudiya Vaishnava philosophy, consciousness is not a product of matter, but is instead a symptom of the soul.
+According to Gaudiya Vaishnava philosophy, consciousness is not a product of matter, but is instead a manifestation of the soul.
 All living beings (jivas), including animals and trees, have a soul.
 That soul is distinct from their current physical body – the nature of the soul being eternal, immutable, and indestructible without any particular birth or death.
 The soul does not die when the body dies, but it is transmigrated into another new body and takes new birth in a new body.
-Souls which are captivated by the illusory nature of the world (Maya) are repeatedly reborn among the various 8.4 million number of species of life on this planet and in other worlds in accordance to the laws of karma and individual desire.
-This is consistent with the concept of samsara found in Hindu, Sikh and Buddhist beliefs.
+Souls which are captivated by the illusory nature of the world (Maya) are repeatedly reborn among 8.4 million species of life on this planet and in other worlds in accordance to the laws of karma and individual desire.
+This is consistent with the concept of samsara found in Hindu, Sikh, Jain, and Buddhist beliefs.

-Release from the process of samsara (known as moksha) is believed to be achievable through a variety of spiritual practices.
+Release from the process of samsara (known as moksha) is believed to be achievable through a variety of spiritual practices, and in general, is the ultimate aim in life.
 However, within Gaudiya Vaishnavism, it is bhakti in its purest state (or "pure love of God") which is given as the ultimate aim, rather than liberation from the cycle of rebirth.
-Gaudiya Vaishnav tradition asserts that in the current yuga, which is Kali Yuga, singing and chanting the various sacred names of God are sufficient for spiritual liberation.
+Gaudiya Vaishnava tradition asserts that in the current yuga, which is Kali Yuga, singing and chanting the various sacred names of God (Krishna) are sufficient for spiritual liberation.